Cirm423/Pipelines/RNA-seq/Readme.md

 This last approach is the preferred one.

 **If only the column fq1 is filled, snakemake will run the pipeline as single end.
 If both fq1 and fq2 are filled, snakemake will run the pipeline as paired end.
-SRA accession samples will always be run as paired end.
+Whether SRA accession samples are considered paired or single end is determined by the *single_end* setting activation in *config.yaml*.
+This setting has no effect on local samples.
 If both SRA and fastq.gz are present, snakemake will use the fastq.**

 The last necessary column is strandedness, which **needs to be equal for all units**.
 The number equivalences can be found here: